The Ultimate Guide to a Water-Filled Family Vacation in Detroit Lakes

 Restaurants and Retail

 Historic downtown Detroit Lakes, specifically along Washington Avenue, is always popular for its shopping.
 Shady Hollow Flea Market, just south of Detroit Lakes, is a treasure trove, and not just for the kettle corn!
+Across from the City Beach, your favorite souvenir tee at Lakeshirts Beach Shop is on the rack or at their famous outdoor tent sale.

 Each member of your family is sure to go home happy after their visit to Detroit Lakes.
 Make them even happier by promising a return trip.
 With so much to enjoy on land and water, Detroit Lakes has the right mix to make a big splash.